-This information must be followed by a clear and concise description of the objectives and technical approach of the proposed research.
-The pre-application should not exceed three pages, when printed using standard letter-size (8.5-inch x 11-inch) paper with 1-inch margins (top, bottom, left, and right).
+The pre-application may not exceed two pages, when printed using standard letter-size (8.5-inch x 11-inch) paper with 1-inch margins (top, bottom, left, and right).
 The body text font must not be smaller than 11 point.
-Figures and references, if included, must fit within the three-page limit.
-Pre-applications that exceed the page limit will be discouraged.
-It is the responsibility of the applicant to include sufficient information in the pre-application to enable evaluation of responsiveness to this announcement.
+Figures and references, if included, must fit within the two-page limit.
+Pre-applications that exceed the two-page limit may not be reviewed.
+It is the responsibility of the applicant to include sufficient information in the pre-application to enable evaluation of responsiveness to the terms of this NOFO.

 In addition, the pre-application must include a listing of senior/key personnel and a listing of individuals who should not serve as merit reviewers of a subsequent application.
-Detailed instructions for how to craft the required listings are provided in Section IX of this NOFO.
-Note that the listing of individuals who should not serve as merit reviewers is rarely empty because the instructions contain mandatory inclusions requirements.
+Detailed instructions for whom to include in this list and how to craft the required listings are provided in Section IX of this NOFO.
+Note that the listing of individuals who should not serve as merit reviewers is rarely empty because the instructions contain mandatory inclusions.
 This listing will not count toward the pre-application's page limit.
-The list of individuals must be converted to a PDF file and appended to your pre-application for submission through the PAMS website at https://pamspublic.science.energy.gov.
+The list of individuals must be included as an "Additional Attachment" to your pre-application in PAMS.